+Plan of Distribution..

-Securities Offered 90,000 Common Shares that may be acquired upon the exercise of the Underwriter's Warrants.
-Risk Factors An investment in the Common Shares involves a high degree of risk.
-The Common Shares should be purchased only by investors who can afford the loss of their entire investment.
-See "Risk Factors."
-NASDAQ Symbol BTIM Boston Stock Exchange Symbol ВТМ Plan of Distribution Common Shares issued upon the exercise of the Underwriter's Warrants may be sold by the holders thereof from time to time at prices and on terms then prevailing, or at prices related to the then current market price, or in negotiated transactions.
+Common Shares held by the Selling Shareholders and Common Shares issued upon the exercise of the Warrants or Underwriter's Warrants may be sold by the holders thereof from time to time at prices and on terms then prevailing, or at prices related to the then current market price, or in negotiated transactions.